CollepardoLab/md_patchy_model/README.md

 -----------------------------------------------------------
 Procedure: MD simulation with patchy particles and polymer
 -----------------------------------------------------------
 We will prepare a box containing a given number of patchy particles (hard spheres with patches on them) and a polymer chain.
 Then we will simulate the system in the NVT ensemble.
-The following explains the contents of each directory in this tutorial and the steps taken to carry out the simulation.
+The following describes the files in each directory, in the order of usage.

 **STEP 1: replicate/**\
 *INPUT FILES*